0x416c6578/0x416c6578.github.io/notes/go-class.md

 ```

 - Above is an example of setting up a context with a value and a timeout for an HTTP request
+- The HTTP client will manage the timeout, and will return an error if a timeout occurs before the request completes
+- There are two different mechanisms for timing out - a timeout (e.g. timeout in 5 seconds) and a deadline (e.g. timeout at 15:00pm)